Converting FDA historical records into searchable openFDA data

 Solution

-Finally, the team created APIs on the database’s back end so that users could grab the data and pull it into their own tools and systems for research, reporting, and other purposes.
+We also created a series of charts and other visualizations to highlight useful details about the documents, such as the most frequently reported side effects by decade.
+Finally, our team created APIs on the openFDA database’s back end that allow users to pull data directly into their own tools and systems for research, reporting, and other purposes.